 What is a VPN?

 A VPN is a private network that creates a secure connection between your device and the internet.
-It hides your actual IP location and assigns another fake IP location.
+It hides your actual IP address and assigns a fake IP address.
 VPNs are used for

 A VPN is a service that encrypts your internet traffic.
 It routes your traffic through a server in a location of your choice.
-This hides your IP location and secures your data from potential eavesdroppers.
+This hides your IP location and secures your data.

 How does a VPN work?